Its-the-lag/CHILLAX-x-Its_the_lag/README.md

 ### BetterDiscord

-Go [here](https://betterdiscord.app/theme/LilyPichu) and save the file into your theme folder
+Go [here] and save the file into your theme folder

 ## 🖌️ Customization
 Go into your theme folder and open :

-`lilypichu.theme.css` for BetterDiscord
+`Chillax-x-its_the_lag.theme.css` for BetterDiscord